Kells is a little town in the County of Meath, in the Republic of Ireland.

 Anyway, let’s take a look at some fascinating facts about this magnificent book.

-Origin of the Book of Kells:
+Origin of the Book of Kells

 While it is widely accepted that the Book of Kells was created by the monks of St. Columba, the place it was created is subject to much debate.
-At the time, there was a threat of Viking raids, and so some people believe that most of it was created in Iona, and then brought back to Kells for safekeeping.

 Today you find this masterpiece in Dublin, Ireland, housed in the Long Room of the Old Library at Trinity College.